vipviswa2004-eng/Full-Project-YSG/SCREENSHOT_PROTECTION.md

 2. ✅ Use low-quality previews for users
 3. ✅ Generate HD only for confirmed orders
 4. ✅ Add order ID to HD images (traceability)
-5. ✅ Store HD images securely in Supabase
+5. ✅ Store HD images securely in Cloudinary

 ### For Admin:
 - HD images have NO watermark